 The New York summer intensive will include pre-departure class meetings to discuss methods of studio based research and strategies for making the best use of student time in New York.
-Students will be required to identify specific elements of the program to research in advance and report on to the group during the trip.

 The class will take place in New York City for two weeks in June.
-Weekdays from 10am - 6pm students will participate in programmed group explorations of a variety of cultural institutions and neighborhoods.
+Weekdays from 9am - 6pm students will participate in programmed group explorations of a variety of cultural institutions and neighborhoods.
 On weekends students will pursue their own customized agendas, guided by faculty suggestions, ranging from researching the ecological impacts of native plantings in city parks, to studying the power of art to express LGBTQIA+ experiences at the Leslie Lohman Museum to shooting a photo essay on the subway to Coney Island.